julianvasa/ionic5-wordpress-app/README.md

 `public wp_org: boolean = true;`<br>
 in `src/app/services/wordpress.service.ts`

-Please support this project by simply putting a Github star ⭐ Share this library with friends on Twitter and everywhere else you can. 🙏
+Please support this project by simply putting a Github star ⭐ <br>
+Share this library with friends on Twitter and everywhere else you can. 🙏

 It looks something like this: